Come Visit Us

 The goal is to locate the remains of the French and Indian War era supply fort occupied between 1757 and 1763.
-This will mark the seventh season of this project and numerous fort period artifacts and features have been recovered - some of these may be part of the fort occupation.
+This will mark the tenth season of this project and numerous fort period artifacts and features have been recovered - some of these may be part of the fort occupation.
 The stockade and the blockhouse, however, have yet to be located as our excavations continue.

 Fort Hunter was designed as a supply fort.
 However, there are no verifiable accounts that anything more than a blockhouse was actually ever built, and the exact location of a stockaded fort has long been debated.
 There is a reference that the logs for the stockade had been cut, but there are no accounts of the posts ever being erected.
 The site is currently being interpreted as a 19th-20th- century manor and farm.
 Archaeological investigations conducted west of the mansion in the 1960s were negative.